 Parent resource sheet – Childnet International

-Healthy relationships – Disrespect Nobody

 3.7 Visitors and members of the community

 Visitors and members of the community who use the school’s ICT systems or internet will be made aware of this policy, when relevant, and be expected to read and follow it.
 If appropriate, they will be expected to agree to the terms on acceptable use (see ICT Acceptable Use policy).